-For more information, please read about Emergency Communications on the FCC website.
+For more information, please read about WEA on the FCC website.

 For information about turning off alerts: